crh3675/core-ui/README.md

 There are also no global variables.
 Each `require` must be defined per library or component file.

-The implementation is NOT build using full [ES6](https://www.w3schools.com/js/js_es6.asp) features as we also understand backwards and upgrading can be a challenge.
+The implementation is NOT build using full [ES6](https://www.w3schools.com/js/js_es6.asp) features as we also understand backwards compatibility and upgrading can be a challenge.

+This software has been tested with NodeJS 8, 10, 12.

 ## Usage/Install ##